aaronbloomfield/ics/uva/old/syllabus-summer-2020.md

 **Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, SDAC considerations, etc.) need to let me know during the **first week of class**.

-**Exams:** There will be one midterm exam (worth 20% of the final grade) and one final exam (worth 25% of the final grade).
+**Exams:** There will be one midterm exams (worth 20% of the final grade) and one final exam (worth 25% of the final grade).

-- Midterm exam: Saturday, June 5th, during lecture
+- Midterm exam: Friday, May 29th, during lecture
-- Final exam: Thursday, Jun 17th, during the normal lecture time
+- Final exam: **EITHER** Friday, June 12th during lecture **OR** Saturday, June 13th at time TBA

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since there are no other exams scheduled during that time, it is unlikely that you will have a conflict.

-**Regrades:** You may submit graded homeworks and exams for regrading within 4 days of when they are returned to you (less time for the final due to the end of the semester).
-Regrades are submitted via a [support request][6].
-As long as people submit responsibly, I will not institute a frivolous regrade policy that existed in some semesters of CS 2150 (if one is instituted, you will be told of this ahead of time).
+**Regrades:** You may submit graded homeworks and exams for regrading within 4 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][5].
+As long as people submit responsibly, I will not institute a frivolous regrade policy that existed in CS 2150 (if one is instituted, you will be told of this ahead of time).
 This time limit will be strictly enforced.

 **Computing resources:** There are two specific computer resources needed for this course:

 - You need to have a working computer that can run a recent build of [VirtualBox][9], with enough hard drive space (and memory) to use a course VirtualBox image (about 10 Gb will be needed for the install, and then 6 Gb  will be used once the installation files are deleted).
 Any computer made in the last 3 years will suffice for these requirements, and many older ones will as well.
 It doesn't matter if it's a desktop or notebook; nor does the speed matter.
-    - If you have an M1 Mac, please let me know, as this will affect what you can run.
 - There are a few documents that you may have to print.
 The total printing load will be under 10 pages for the entire semester.
 You will need to obtain access to a printer for those pages.

 **Honor pledge:** The UVa Honor Code is in effect for this course.
 There are two course specific additions.